yadakhov/awesome-request-network/README.md

 Yes.
 20% of the REQ tokens were alloted to early backer and contributors.

-Out of the 20% around around 11.5k ETH sold at presale at 20% ddiscount price: 1 REQ = 0.00016 ETH.
+Out of the 20% around around 11.5k ETH sold at presale at 20% discount price: 1 REQ = 0.00016 ETH.

 ### What was the ETH address used in the ICO?